-WWF are asking people across the UK to dress in wild-attire to show their wild side.
+For Wear it Wild people across the UK will be dressing up to show their wild side.
 It's all part of our brilliant fundraising initiative to support WWF's vital work around the world.
 We want to create a future in which people and nature thrive together and we're inviting you to help us by getting involved in Wear it Wild.

-This activity pack is designed for use with Early Years Foundation Stage children, and provides a planner for a whole of Wear it Wild activities, along with four lesson plans.
+This activity pack is designed for use with Early Years children, and provides a planner for a whole Wear it Wild week, along with four lesson plans.
 It's packed with Wear it Wild themed ideas linking to key areas of learning.
 We have included throughout, suggestions for whole class teaching, as well as adult and child led learning activities.
 The lesson plans will see your children matching animal body parts, focusing on animal opposites, and recognising prints in nature.
 We've also provided templates to help children create animal masks to dress as their favourite animal during a Wear it Wild fundraising event.